xuyanwen2012/ppl-ultimate/README.md

 ```
 ## Running on Device

 To run the pipeline on your benchmark device.
 You can either manually push the binary to the Android device and run it in an adb shell.
-Or you can use the `run_adb.sh` script provided in this repository.
+Or you can use the `run_adb.sh` script on your computer which will do these steps for you.

 To run the project on your Android device, you can execute `run_adb.sh` with an optional `--cores` parameter to specify thread pinning to particular CPU cores:
 ```bash